-Except where specified as a Discretionary or Non-Complying Activity in Rules 15.2.3.3 and 15.2.3.4 any subdivision or development in any zone which complies with all of the Site and Zone Standards shall be a Controlled Activity.
+Except where specified as a Discretionary or Non-Complying Activity in Rules 15.2.3.3 and 15.2.3.4 any subdivision or development in any zone which complies with all of the Site and Zone Standards shall be a Controlled Activity, except that in the Residential (Hanley Downs) parts of the Jacks Point Resort Zone, subdivision shall be Restricted Discretionary Activity.

 The matters in respect of which the Council has reserved control are listed with each Controlled Activity.
+In the Residential (Hanley Downs) parts of the Jacks Point Resort Zone all matters of control shall be read as matters for which Council has reserved discretion.

-- (i) Boundary adjustment in the Rural General Zone and Rural General (Hanley Downs) (RG(HD), provided that: - (a) Each of the lots must have a separate certificate of title; and - (b) Any approved residential building platform must be retained in its approved location; and - (c) No new residential building platforms shall be identified and approved as part of a boundary adjustment; and - (d) There must be no change in the number of residential building platforms or residential buildings per lot; and - (e) There must be no change in the number of non-residential buildings per lot; and - (f) The adjusted boundaries must not create non-compliance with any Part 5 Rural General Zone site and zone standards; and in respect of:

-- (g) No additional saleable lots shall be created; and - (h) If one of the lots contains no building or residential building platform then no smaller lot shall be created without a building or residential building platform on it;
+- (i) Boundary adjustment in the Rural General Zone, provided that: - (a) Each of the lots must have a separate certificate of title; and - (b) Any approved residential building platform must be retained in its approved location; and - (c) No new residential building platforms shall be identified and approved as part of a boundary adjustment; and - (d) There must be no change in the number of residential building platforms or residential buildings per lot; and - (e) There must be no change in the number of non-residential buildings per lot; and - (f) The adjusted boundaries must not create non-compliance with any Part 5 Rural General Zone site and zone standards; and - (g) No additional saleable lots shall be created; and - (h) If one of the lots contains no building or residential building platform then no smaller lot shall be created without a building or residential building platform on it;